johnchandlerburnham/tilc/00/index.md

 ---
-title: "Notes: Tutorial Intro to Lambda Calculus by Raul Rojas"
+title: "Notes: The Elements of Computing Systems by Noam Nisan and Shimon Schocken"
+author: jcb
+date: 2018-04-23
+tags: notes, programming, hardware
 ---